peaceable1887/MP3Audiorecorder/readme.md

 # AudiorecorderUI Program
 The "AudiorecorderUI" is a recording program designed with Tkinter.
 It allows users to record an MP3 stream for up to 200 seconds.
-The program's user interface (UI) is defined using constants, and Tkinter and Style are initialized and declared.

 ## Program Features
 - Record an MP3 stream for up to 200 seconds